p4bs/p4bs.github.io/text/copy.md

 It’s ok to eat cinnamon buns everyday at the five o’clock fika.
 The whole office does it.
 But when it comes to candy, we’re only allowed to eat it on Saturdays.
 Or at least according to this word, some of us cheat.
 But If you only eat candy on Saturdays you can binge all you want, without feeling guilty.
 The highlight of the week!
 Let’s use lördagsgodis from now on.

 #12 Fika [feekha]
-Fika = To have coffee and something to eat
+Fika = To have coffee
 The core of the Swedish mentality.
 If you ask a Swede “what’s the most Swedish thing?”, don’t be surprised if fika is the answer.
 So what’s the deal?
 Well, Swedes have fika all the time.
 A short break when you get together over coffee and something sweet.
 And for a Tinder date, it feels more safe to suggest a fika rather than that Wagner Opera or dinner with the parents.
 So come on world, let’s start using fika.

 #13 After work [eiftur jawbhet]